 To read more about Cultivar Wine, check out my previous post!

-I’m required to disclose a sponsored partnership between Wander & Wine and Cultivar Wine in which I have been compensated in the form of a product or experience.
+I’m required to disclose a sponsored partnership between Wander & Wine and Cultivar Wine.
 As always, all opinions, photos and tasting notes presented in this post are my own.